Wednesday, May 16

 Organizer: Doug Crawford, York Centre for Vision Research

 This afternoon Social is open to any VSS member who is, knows, or would like to meet a Canadian Vision Scientist!
-The event will feature free snacks and beverages.
-We particularly encourage trainees and scientists who would like to learn about the various research and training funds available through the Vision: Science to Applications (VISTA) program, which is sponsoring this event.
-VISTA is funded in part by the Canada First Research Excellence Fund (CFREF).
+This event will feature free snacks and refreshments, with a complementary beverage for the first 200 attendees.
+We particularly encourage trainees and scientists who would like to learn about the various research and training funds available through York’s Vision: Science to Applications (VISTA) program.
+This event is sponsored by the York Centre for Vision Research and VISTA, which is funded in part by the Canada First Research Excellence Fund (CFREF).

 Tuesday, May 22